Quantum-Detectors/QD-odin-build/README.rst

 The following steps can be used to install Odin software on a new server:

-1. Clone this repository (or copy the contents) somewhere on the server
+1. Copy or clone this repository to the target server.
-2. Run `./server/dependencies.sh` to install package dependencies
+2. Run `./server/dependencies.sh` to install all dependencies
-3. Run `sudo ./server/copy_build_config.sh` to create the Odin directories and the build configuration files
+3. Run `./server/copy_build_config.sh` to set up the build
-4. Run `./server/copy_odin_config.sh` to copy the runtime configuration files
-5. Run `./odin/odin_build.sh` to build Odin and related packages
+4. Run `./odin/odin_build.sh` to build Odin components
-6. Run `./odin/epics_build.sh` to build EPICS base, support modules and ADOdin
+5. Run `./odin/epics_build.sh` to build the EPICS components
+6. Run `./server/copy_odin_config.sh` with the correct arguments to set up the Odin runtime config - run with `-h` for more info.
-7. Copy the bashrc file `./server/.bashrc_odin` to home (`~/`)
+7. Copy `./server/.bashrc_odin` to the home directory for `xspress3`
-8. Add `~/.bashrc_odin` to the base bashrc file (e.g. `~/.bashrc`) - see below
+8. Source the `~/.bashrc_odin` file from `~/.bashrc` so that the Odin environment is set up automatically.
+See below for an example entry in `~/.bashrc`.

+We can source the `~/.bashrc_odin` file using the following snippet in the `~/.bashrc` file:

 .. code:: bash